viperproject/prusti-assistant/README.md

 This extension contributes the following settings:

-* `rust-assist.checkOnStartup`: Enable running `cargo check` on extension startup.
+* `rust-assist.checkOnStartup`: Enable generating diagnostic on startup.
-* `rust-assist.checkOnSave`: Enable running `cargo check` on save.
+* `rust-assist.checkOnSave`: Enable generating diagnostic data on save.

 ## Known Issues

-The extension will search for `Cargo.toml` files in the workspace and use them as the root directories to run `cargo check` in.
-If none are found, the extension will fall back to `vscode.workspace.rootPath` as the directory to run `cargo check` in.
+If a `Cargo.toml` file is not found, the extension will not provide diagnostic data.

 ## Release Notes

-### 0.1.1 - 2018-05-22
+### 0.1.2 - 2018-05-23
+- Fix issue with warnings not being reissued for lib projects
 - Update the logo